Window mounted air conditioners are low-cost devices that will cool a space when it becomes hot.

-They are popular since they cost less then most other types of heating and cooling equipment such as standard whole house units.
+They are popular since they cost less compared to most other types of heating and cooling equipment such as standard whole house units.

 Like any equipment maintenance and care must be given to a window unit for it operate properly and quietly.